ImperialCollegeLondon/fair-data-repository/docs/index.md

 can import metadata from various sources, it lacks native support for InvenioRDM repositories.

-The system uses "relationships" to associate publications with researchers and their roles (author, contributor, etc.).
+The system uses relationships to associate publications with researchers and their roles (author, contributor, etc.).
 These relationships are required for publications to appear in a researcher's Symplectic UI and can be declined if incorrect.

 Our integration consists of two main components: